Hodge cohomology on blow-ups along subvarieties: Applications

-\begin{rem} In a forthcoming paper \cite{ABM19}, Antieau--Bhatt--Mathew will show that the HKR spectral sequence does not generally degenerate at $E_2$ in the case of $\dim\,X=2\cdot\mathrm{char}(k)>0$.
-This also gives a negative answer to Question \ref{quest-HKR}.
+\begin{rem} In \cite{ABM19}, Antieau--Bhatt--Mathew will show that the HKR spectral sequence does not generally degenerate at $E_2$ in the case of $\dim \,X=2\cdot\mathrm{char}(k)>0$.
+This also gives a negative answer to Problem \ref{quest-HKR}.
 Based on their examples, Corollary \ref{HKR-blowup} can provide more examples such that the HKR spectral sequence does not generally degenerate at $E_{2}$. \end{rem}

 Finally, we have the following observation to construct more higher odd-dimensional examples such that the HKR spectral sequence does not generally degenerate at $E_{2}$.

 \begin{cor} Let $X$ be a smooth proper variety over $k$ and $\E$ a locally free sheaf of rank $c$ on $X$.
 Then the weak HKR theorem holds for the projective bundle $\mathbb{P}(\E)$ if and only if it holds on $X$. \end{cor}